sourcegraph/handbook/content/ops/bizops/onboarding.md

 - Product analytics overview
     - Event logger and pings overview
     - On-prem deployment to Google BigQuery to Looker data flow
-- Sales and marketing data overview
+- Sales and marketing data overview (focused on the data instead of the tools)
 - GitHub and git walk-through (Q&A)
     - Read through the [git intro](../../people-ops/onboarding/git_intro.md) and [add yourself](../../people-ops/onboarding/general_onboarding.md#learn-how-to-contribute-to-the-handbook) to the team page

 ### Get to know fellow teammates

 - Schedule 1:1s with teammates to start getting to know who you'll be working with!
-The [org chart](../../../company/team/org_chart.md) is a good place to start with this.
+Ask your manager for a list of people you could get started with!
+The [org chart](../../../company/team/org_chart.md) is also good place to start.
 - Begin joining relevant weekly team meetings wherever possible.
 For example, if you will be working closely with our commercial teams (e.g. Sales, Marketing, Customer Engineering), join our weekly Customer Ops sync, the company pipeline review, and more.
 Your manager will help you identify and get invites to the right list of meetings.

 ## Weeks 2 and 3